 Difference Between Legal Funding and Lawsuit Loans

 By now, you may be wondering about the difference between legal funding and lawsuit loans.
-You’ve likely heard the term before since they are often used interchangeably, which is incorrect.
+You’ve probably heard the term before since it is often used interchangeably, which is incorrect.
 Legal funding, also referred to as pre-settlement funding, is not the same as a lawsuit loan.

-Lawsuit loans classify as debt you take on because you agree to make monthly payments paying back your loan regardless of the outcome of your case.
-In contrast, legal funding is non-recourse debt meaning that you don’t have to repay unless you win your case.
+Lawsuit loans classify as debts you take on because you agree to make monthly payments paying back your loan regardless of the outcome of your case.
+In contrast, legal funding is non-recourse debt, meaning you don’t have to repay unless you win your case.
 If you win your case and receive a settlement, money will come out of your expected settlement to pay back the funding.

 Legal funding is safer and more efficient because you don’t have to worry about being tied into making payments for the rest of your life.
 In addition, when you repay legal funding, it’s a one-time payment, and you won’t have debt collectors calling like you would with lawsuit loans.